dotnet/source-build/Documentation/bootstrapping-guidelines.md

 Refer to the [build instructions](https://github.com/dotnet/installer/blob/main/README.md#build-net-from-source-source-build) to review how to build the .NET SDK from source.

+## Scenarios

+There are three major scenarios for bootstrapping:

+- There is already a Microsoft-released SDK for your platform and .NET is already compatible with the runtime ID, but you would like to release either a source-build-clean SDK or a RID-specific SDK: see [Building for a New OS (Using a RID already known by .NET)](#Building-for-a-New-OS-Using-a-RID-already-known-by-NET).
+In this case you will do a two-stage build but there are no major modifications to the build process.
+- There is already a Microsoft-released SDK for your platform but .NET does not know about the RID: see [Building for New OS (Using a RID unknown to .NET)](#Building-for-New-OS-Using-a-RID-unknown-to-NET).
+In this case you will do a two-stage build, adding the new target RID to the runtime.json in both stages.
+- There is no Microsoft-released SDK for your platform: see [Building for New Architecture (Using a RID and architecture unknown to .NET)](#Building-for-New-Architecture-Using-a-RID-and-architecture-unknown-to-NET).
+In this case, you will probably need to cross-build a runtime and SDK, then use that as the stage0 to another native two-stage build.

 ## Building a New .NET Major Version

 Building a new .NET major version is two stage process: